 Whether you are The Flash running around the world at light-speed to fight crime, or just going out for an evening jog with the dogs, music can make the experience better.
-In fact, studies have shown that listening to music while exercising can boost endurance by up to 15%!
+In fact, studies have shown that listening to music while exercising can boost endurance by up to 15 percent!
 The only snag is the possibility of your music delivery method being cumbersome and interrupting your workout!

 I was just an average runner before I started listening to music!
 With this in mind, I brainstormed about what makes a style of earphones good or bad for running!
 Here are the qualifications I came up with: